lookalee/lookalee.github.io/_posts/2022-01-07-competitive-coding-3.md

 ### Bidirectional Search

-- Bidirectional serach can be used to find the shortest path between two nodes.
+- Bidirectional search can be used to find the shortest path between two nodes.
 - Operates essentially by **running two BFS**, one from each node.
 - Has faster run-time than a BFS, as O(k^d) is reduced to O(k^(d/2))